 In February 2015, Keir was invited to speak at the Manchester Debating Union on the legacy of the British Empire.
 Later that year he attended the 10th Anniversary Meeting of the Property & Freedom Society in Bodrum, Turkey.
 In October 2015, he launched the Free Life Podcast for the Libertarian Alliance, its name inspired by the former journal.

 In June 2016, Keir replaced Dr Nigel Meek as Director of Publications for the Libertarian Alliance, with responsibility for the organisation’s scholarly articles.
 In July 2016, Keir gave a speech to the Libertarian Alliance in London on foreign policy, and in September 2016 he addressed the 11th Annual Meeting of the Property & Freedom Society on the subject of the English Revolution of 1688.

 Keir’s main academic interests are mediaeval and early modern Britain, the Roman Empire, the Byzantine Empire, the Ottoman Empire, the history of political thought, the history and institution of the monarchy, conservative and libertarian politics, rationalist and Thomistic philosophy, distributism, and Misesean economics.
 Keir’s writings exhibit his paleolibertarian views, which have developed through a synthesis of radical individualist anarchism and anarcho-capitalism, High Toryism, Tory Anarchism, and Anarcho-Monarchism.
 He has been strongly influenced by Edmund Burke, H.L.
 Mencken, G.K.
-Chesterton, Hilaire Belloc, Erik von Kuehnelt-Leddihn, Enoch Powell, Murray Rothbard, Sean Gabb, and Hans-Hermann Hoppe.
+Chesterton, Hilaire Belloc, Erik von Kuehnelt-Leddihn, Enoch Powell, Murray Rothbard, Sean Gabb, and above all Hans-Hermann Hoppe.

 He is to be contacted at email@example.com or using the ‘Contact’ page on this website.